bentonw414/lightshow/README.md

 ### LightingInfoType

-This is just an alias for Map[Light -> HSVInfo]
+This is just an alias for `Dict[Light, HSVInfo]`.

 ### LightingComponent

-LightingComponenets are used to represent how lights sit in space or are grouped together, and generally have two methods. `get_lights_in_space` returns all of the lights inside of a given shape (with their densities), and `all_lights_in_component` returns just a set of all the Lights that are contained in the LightingComponent.
+`LightingComponents` are used to represent how lights sit in space or are grouped together, and generally have two methods. `get_lights_in_space` returns all of the lights inside of a given shape (with their densities), and `all_lights_in_component` returns just a set of all the Lights that are contained in the LightingComponent.

 ### Shape

-A shape represents a region in space (that has density which may vary over time). `point_in_shape` returns the density of the shape at a given point, and `bounding_cube` returns a `Cube` shape that bounds the region of space where the given `Shape` has density > 0 (across all of time).
+A `Shape` represents a region in space (that has density which may vary over time). `point_in_shape` returns the density of the shape at a given point, and `bounding_cube` returns a `Cube` shape that bounds the region of space where the given `Shape` has density > 0 (across all of time).

 ### Simple Server

 ### Visualizer

-The visualizer constructor takes in a LightShow object to play, and then has one method, namely `start`.
+The `Visualizer` constructor takes in a `LightShow` object to play, and then has one method, namely `start`.
 When `start` is called, it takes in the number of circles to display (or just uses the largest light index from the show).
 Note that the visualizer assumes that all lights are in universe zero, so using this visualizer with multiple universes may not work very well.

-An example usage of the visualizer can be gotten by running the following:
+An example usage of the visualizer can be run by doing the following:
 ```py
 lightshow = fade(HSV(1, 1, 1), HSV(1, 1, 0), length=10000,
                      lights={Light(0), Light(5)})